Arc'teryx Alpha FL Review

 Venting and Breathability

 The Arc'teryx Alpha FL is a top-quality, high-performing hardshell with exceptional engineering and design.
-It is the quintessential hardshell: lightweight, durable, offering incredible weather protection, and fits pretty much perfectly.
-For six years running it has been our Editors' Choice Award winner, and for good reason.
-With a box full of 11 of the best jackets and the option to wear whichever one they liked, nearly every tester chose the Alpha FL.
-We think you should too.
+It is the quintessential hardshell: lightweight and durable yet supplying incredible weather protection.
+It also fits pretty much perfectly.
+For eight years running, it has been our Editors' Choice Award winner, and for good reason.
+It's a solid choice for anyone aspiring to go fast and light in the mountains.